davidusb-geek/emhass-add-on/emhass/DOCS.md

 2) You most notably will need to define the main data entering EMHASS.
 This will be the `sensor_power_photovoltaics` for the name of the your hass variable containing the PV produced power and the variable `sensor_power_load_no_var_loads` for the load power of your household excluding the power of the deferrable loads that you want to optimize.

 3) Launch the actual optimization and check the results.
-This can be done manually using the buttons in the web ui or with a `curl` command like this: `curl -X POST http://localhost:5000/action/dayahead-optim`
+This can be done manually using the buttons in the web ui or with a `curl` command like this: `curl -i -H "Content-Type: application/json" -X POST -d '{}' http://localhost:5000/action/dayahead-optim`.

 4) If you’re satisfied with the optimization results then you can set the optimization and data publish task commands in an automation.
 You can read more about this on the **usage** section below.